Hyllus dotatus

 Hyllus dotatus is a species of spider in the family Salticidae.
 It is found from South Africa to Yemen and is commonly known as the dotatus Hyllus jumping spider.

 Distribution

-Hyllus dotatus is has been found in Botswana, DR Congo, Ethiopia, Ivory Coast, Ghana, Kenya, Mozambique, Namibia, South Africa, Sudan, Tanzania, Uganda, Yemen, Zambia and Zimbabwe.
+Hyllus dotatus has been found in Botswana, DR Congo, Ethiopia, Ivory Coast, Ghana, Kenya, Mozambique, Namibia, South Africa, Sudan, Tanzania, Uganda, Yemen, Zambia and Zimbabwe.

 In South Africa, the species is known from all nine provinces.

 Habitat and ecology

 This species is a free-living plant-dweller found on the foliage of shrubs and trees in various savannah and floodplain habitats.

 In South Africa, it has been sampled from multiple biomes including Fynbos, Forest, Grassland, Indian Ocean Coastal Belt, Savanna and Thicket at altitudes ranging from 1 to 1732 m.
 The species has also been sampled from agricultural ecosystems such as cotton, kenaf and maize.